Rod Petrie

-Roderick McKenzie Petrie (born 22 April 1956) is a Scottish football executive, who is currently the president of the Scottish Football Association.
-He was the chairman and chief executive of Hibernian F.C. for over 20 years.
-Petrie, who is a qualified chartered accountant and trained with Ernst & Young, has also served on the boards of the Scottish Football Association and Scottish Premier League.
+Roderick McKenzie Petrie (22 April 1956 – 21 August 2025) was a Scottish football executive.
+He was the chairman and chief executive of Hibernian for over 20 years, and served on the boards of the Scottish Football Association and the Scottish Premier League.
+Petrie was a qualified chartered accountant with training from Ernst & Young.

+Early life

+Roderick McKenzie Petrie was born on 22 April 1956.

 Career

 Petrie trained to be a chartered accountant with Ernst & Young, eventually becoming an audit partner in 13 years with the firm.
-He was then managing director of investment bank Quayle Munro for over six years.
+He was then managing director of the investment bank Quayle Munro for over six years.